alang98/alang98/README.md

 ![](https://media-exp1.licdn.com/dms/image/C5616AQHM1VuDnyKEqQ/profile-displaybackgroundimage-shrink_350_1400/0/1631564215314?e=1637798400&v=beta&t=x9VIdttHCTVOzsBi5YfMov-OYXS16nL5qgy6_aoHFIk)

-I am a Full-Stack Software Engineer who is proficient in building websites and web applications.
+I'm Alan Guerrero a Full Stack Software Engineer currently based in New York City.
+I spend most of time reading up on new technologies and furthering my understanding on ones I have used before.
 I focus on developing applications that are efficient while considering future sustainability and scalability.
+Take a look at the projects I have been working on and feel free to contact me if you have any questions or would like to chat!
 ---

 <!-- LinkedIn Contact -->